TrevorTress/TrevorTress/README.md

 I now specialize in creating customized documentation management systems, primarily for manufacturing companies, with a focus on streamlining documentation processes, improving information flow, and enhancing overall efficiency, all inside of a sleek and user-friendly interface.

+I have a love for react and everything javascript!

 ## Languages

 Javascript, Typescript, C#, PHP, HTML & CSS